wpmudev/custom-sidebars/readme.txt

 If you are running a earlier version of WordPress download Custom Sidebars 0.8.2.

 == Changelog ==

+= 3.1.3 =
+* Added version to scripts, to avoid browser cache problem.
+* Fixed problems with widgets alignment on mobiles.
+* Improved custom sidebar edit modal, now it remembers "Advanced Edit" status.
+* Load JavaScript templates only on the widgets page.

 = 3.1.2 =
 * Added integration with Polylang - now you can choose sidebar depend on Polylang language.